gucascau/LargeInsertionFeature/README.md

 ## Usage

 ### Large Insertion Packages:
 ####  Ty1Nuceotide

 1.1 Introduction of Ty1Nuceotide

-In some mutants and aging cells, we detected tons of insertions from retrotransposons.
-However, the retrotransposons were widely spread across the whole genome, which will result in the challenging to evaluate the retrotransposon insertion mechanism.
-To investigate the Ty1 nucleotide insertion frequency in each mutant, we have developed this package to well address the insertion distribution across Ty1.
+In certain mutants and aging cells, we have identified a substantial number of insertions originating from retrotransposons.
+However, these retrotransposons were found to be extensively distributed throughout the entire genome, posing a challenge in assessing the mechanism of retrotransposon insertion.
+To delve into the Ty1 nucleotide insertion frequency within each mutant, we have created this package to comprehensively analyze the distribution of insertions across the Ty1 element.
+This tool aims to provide a detailed understanding of the Ty1 insertion patterns, enabling a more precise investigation into the mechanisms underlying retrotransposon insertions in various mutants and aging cell contexts.

 1.2 Usage: